tadester/jobhunterai/README.md

 Smart JobHunter is an AI-powered job application tool that processes a candidate's resume to identify their target job category and location, retrieves matching job listings via the Adzuna API, and automatically submits applications using Selenium automation.

-> **Warning:**
-> This tool is intended for demonstration and development purposes only.
-Automated submission of job applications to live websites (such as Indeed and LinkedIn) may violate their terms of service and could have legal or account-related consequences.
-Always test this application in a controlled environment before any live use.

 ## Features